-‘My Life had stood – a Loaded Gun’ by Emily Dickinson is a six stanza poem that is separated into sets of four lines, or quatrains.
-The poem does not have a title, and instead goes by either its first line or the number 764.
-This was the case for almost all of the poetry she wrote. ‘‘My Life had stood – a Loaded Gun’ does not conform to one particular pattern of rhyme.
-Instead there are moments of half/slant and full rhymes scattered throughout the text.
-For instance, in the first and last stanzas the second and fourth lines rhyme.
+‘My Life had stood – a Loaded Gun’ is a six-stanza poem that is separated into sets of four lines or quatrains.
+The poem does not have a title and instead goes by either its first line or the number 764.
+This was the case for almost all of the poetry she wrote. ‘‘My Life had stood – a Loaded Gun’ does not conform to one particular rhyme pattern.
+Instead, there are moments of half/slant and full rhymes scattered throughout the text.
+For instance, in the first and last stanzas, the second and fourth lines rhyme.

 Images and Symbols